cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/privileged-access-management-configuration.md

 <a name="step3"> </a>

-## Step 3 - Create an approval policy
+## Step 3 - Create an access policy

 ### Using the Microsoft 365 Admin Center